ZeroTwoDevs/ZeroTwoDevs.github.io/README.md

 # Welcome to Connor's Website!
-This is my Website with all my Projects and Contact Information
+This is my personal website for all my projects and stuff.

-You can see it at: [connor.js.org](https://connor.js.org)
+You can see it at: [connor.is-a.dev](https://connor.is-a.dev)